🦃 BLACK FRIDAY - SAVE 50% WITH CODE THANKS

 This battle of 1-4 teams is a lowlight on the Week 6 slate.
 The Pete Carroll era in Vegas has gotten off to a rocky start thanks to Brock Bowers' injury issues and Geno Smith's horrendous play behind a porous Raiders offensive line.
 Luckily for the Silver & Black, they are hosting the just-as-bad Titans this week.

-Tennessee got their first win of the season last week over the Cardinals.
+Tennessee got its first win of the season last week over the Cardinals.
 Perhaps it isn't a coincidence that rookie QB Cam Ward received his best protection of the year against Arizona.
 That likely won't be the case this week against all-world Raiders pass rusher Maxx Crosby.

 We can expect a real pillow fight here, with Vegas leaning on Ashton Jeanty and the ground game against a Titans defense that's coughing up the third-most rushing yards in the NFL per game.